HazyResearch/deepdive/doc/doc/advanced/markov_logic_network.md

 ### Usage example

-An MLN example is under folder deepdive/examples/smoke_mln.
-The files in this folder are listed below:
+MLN examples can be found under folders deepdive/examples/*_mln.
+The files in each of these folders are listed below:

 - env_conf.sh is the database configuration file.
 - [application.conf](http://deepdive.stanford.edu/doc/basics/configuration.html) is the Deepdive program template.
 Only the Deepdive sampler parameters and the global parameters except the database settings in this file can be changed.